ir-engine/developer-docs/docs/manual/01_install/03_windowsWSL.md

 npm run dev-reinit
 ```

-## Start the Engine
+## Start the engine
 Run the iR Engine's stack with:
 ```bash
 npm run dev
 ```
 If everything went well, you will now be able to open iR Engine in your browser by navigating to [https://localhost:3000/location/default](https://localhost:3000/location/default).

-## Accept Certificates
+## Accept certificates
 <!-- Start of partial: AcceptCertificates -->
 When accessing the iR Engine for the first time, browsers block access due to **self-signed certificates**.
 This prevents you from accessing the Admin panel and the Editor.
 To bypass this, manually accept the certificates:

 :::::workflow-block
 :::workflow-block-item
-**Open Developer Tools**
+**Open developer tools**

 - **Chrome/Edge:** Click the three-dot menu → *More tools* → *Developer tools*
 - **Shortcut:** Press `Ctrl+Shift+I` or `F12`